Trot (music): 1990s: Decline in popularity

 In the late 1990s, Epaksa made an extravagant attempt, calling his music 'techno-trot', a mixture of rapping, techno and dance.

 1993 was a time pop music in its heyday with famous Seo Taiji and Boys.
 At that time, there was a unique event, "The World Is a Wonderful World", a trot song sung by expressionless Shin Shin-ae while dancing the so-called "Lee Pan-sa-pan", gained popularity and create Shin Shin-ae craze.
-It peaked into 3rd and 4th rank in South Korean Music Chart.
+It peaked into 3rd and 4th ranks in South Korean Music Chart.

 "The World Is a Wonderful World", sung by Shin Shin-ae, is a mixture of two songs released in the 1930s.
 Basically, the lyrics of "The World Is a Wonderful World" sung by Kim Jung-gu in 1939, but the lyrics of "Anchhwa Storm" sung by Kim Jung-gu in 1938 have also been partially modified.
 In the second verse of "Anchhwa Storm", "The old man's topknot twisted and his wife's shoes ran away," was transformed into "The old man's topknot twisted and the old woman's shoes ran away."